dmitrykologrivko/sync4fun-server/docs/socket_events.md

 | seek        | boolean | If player should do seek | no       |

 Available play states:
-- Playing
+- playing
-- Pause
+- pause
-- Stop
+- stop

 #### Case 1 - The user in the room and is trying to change play state to playing